 – Patient at the Cognitive Neuropsychiatry Program

-Arkadiy Stolyar, MD, Medical Director
+Arkadiy Stolyar, MD, Medical Director, Older Adult Program

 After graduating from medical school, Dr. Stolyar spent the next twenty years as an emergency medicine physician and became interested in psychiatry after moving to the United States.
 Upon completion of his training, he began working at McLean Hospital as a geriatric psychiatrist in the geriatric psychiatry programs.
 Dr. Stolyar also pursues his interest in forensic psychiatry and clinical research.
 He has participated in more than 90 clinical trials.